Are EMRs making patient and physician's lives better?

 INFORMATION FLOW BETWEEN MEDICAL FACILITIES

 The old process of receiving lab results via fax and then sorting them in your patient file are gone (well mostly).
 Today faxes can be automatically received electronically, matched to a Patient ID number and automatically saved to the correct patient's file.
 No tedious sorting, scanning, printing or copying, just automated efficiency that saves administrative time.
 Whether it is lab results, physician referrals, consult notes, reports or even patient appointment reminder messaging.
 The information between medical practitioners and facilities can now flow quickly and seamlessly so physicians have everything they need to attend to their patient efficiently.
+EMRs work to reduce data replication by having only one modifiable file, which Is always up to date, and thus decreases the risk of lost paperwork.

 PHYSICAL STORAGE AND ACCESSIBILITY